 FAFSA and Other Forms

 For U.S. citizens or permanent residents, the Free Application for Federal Student Aid (FAFSA) is the only form required to apply for federal financial aid, grants, and loans.
-The other forms in the list below are required to apply for Dartmouth scholarship funds and loans.
+The other forms listed below are required to apply for Dartmouth scholarship funds and loans.

 Confidential information, including personally identifiable information (PII), should not be transmitted via email without encryption.
 Dartmouth has contracted with the College Board to offer a secure upload for US Citizens and Permanent Residents to submit application information through IDOC.
 If you are sending sensitive information directly to the office please mail the documents, or provide the documents via encrypted application (i.e., Winzip) with password protection.
 The password to open any encrypted documents should be sent via separate email.